winstxnhdw/WaypointGenerator/README.md

 # WaypointGenerator
-A simple python script that uses the `pandas` library to export generated waypoints.
+A simple python script that uses the `pandas` library to export generated waypoints into a CSV file.
 Waypoints can either be user-selected or randomly selected.

 ## Installation
 ```bash